IPreferWater/ipreferwater-website/data/blog/home-work.md

 So I contacted the owner ( a realestate company ) to see if I could buy the abandoned house but for historic reason I was able to only obtain the red-square part

 It took **only 2 years** !
 Finding a falicitator for geometry / notary / real-estate / contacting neighbours...
-In the meantime, the real estate agent was thanked with a **thank you bye** letter from his boss for his wonderfull work

 As a **total noob** in using my hands somewhere else than a keyboard, I will be accompanied by my father during the process.
 All the decisions were made based on his experience and civil engineering ref I could find on internet